sherlockdoyle/Handwriter/README.md

 In handwriting, we tend to have some lines closer to each other than others.
 In other words, we have varying line spacing.
 Using the rows of text found above, we move each line randomly up or down.
 ![Line spacing](img/line-spacing.png)
-The amount to move the lines in this step can be controlled with the `-m` option; `0` means no movement, other values move in the positive or negative direction.
+The amount to move the lines in this step can be controlled with the `-t` option; `0` means no movement, other values move in the positive or negative direction.

 ### Slanting lines